List of tallest buildings in Moncton: Tallest buildings

 This list ranks Moncton high-rises and skyscrapers that stand at least 35 m tall, based on CTBUH height measurement standards.
 This includes spires and architectural details but does not include antenna masts.
 Freestanding observation and/or telecommunication towers, while not habitable buildings, are included for comparison purposes; however, they are not ranked.
 One such tower is the Bell Aliant Tower.

 Tallest under construction

 The Five Five Queen Street is a 9-storey (33.6 metres) boutique Hotel, the Wesley, with a restaurant on the lower level and luxurious condos on the upper levels.
-It is slated to be completed in the fall of 2018.
+It was completed in the fall of 2018.

-Under construction in the city of Dieppe is a 30 metres 10-storey apartment complex, Place Horizon Place, on Sunset Street overlooking Paul Street.
+A 30 metres 10-storey apartment complex, Place Horizon Place, on Sunset Street overlooking Paul Street in the city of Dieppe.

+The Three Sisters is a residential complex that is home to 3 towers which are all 15 storeys (58 metres).
+Tower 1 opened in late 2023, while the other two remain under construction.